Danny999999999/notes-on-programming-language-design/slides/module_02_lambda_calc/module_02_lambda_calc.md

 1. (10%) Reduce $(\lambda x. x \; x) \; (\lambda y. y)$ to normal form.
 2. (20%) Reduce $(\lambda x. \lambda y. x \; y) \; (\lambda z. z + 1) \; 5$ to normal form. (you can treat numbers and `+` as built in arithmetic)
-3. (20%) Define a curried function that computes $a + 2 * b$
+3. (20%) Define a curried function in a real language that computes $a + 2 * b$
 4. (30%) Using Church booleans, define an if-elseif-else function that takes one condition for the if, a value if that condition is true, a condition for the else if, a value for when that condition is true, and then a value for when neither condition is true.
 5. (20%) Let true = $\lambda a \; b. a$ and false = $\lambda a \; b. b$.
 Define the function *implies*, where implies true true = true, implies true false = false, implies false true = true, and implies false false = true.

 ---

-# Practice quiz 4?

-Now make your own quiz.

-Alternatively, copy and paste the markdown version of this entire lecture into your favorite LLM and ask it to generate a quiz.
-Most LLMs know how to read markdown and mathjax.

-They can grade the quiz too.

-I recommend a reasoning model for both tasks.
-Otherwise there's a high chance it hallucinates.
+# Ask an AI

+Ask an AI to generate a practice quiz for you like the above!
+Give it the slides starting with "# Quiz Format" and up to and including this slide.

+Then, ask it to grade you.
+I like to use this scale:
+1. 0 points off for extremely minor things.
+Misspellings or missing grouping operators that are clearly intended.
+2. 5 points for mistakes that cause the code to fail but are more than just minor mistakes.
+For example a small type error where it's clear you get the big idea but, e.g., applied the applicative to too many arguments or something.
+3. 10 points for bigger mistakes, like type errors that can't work, but there's still "more than half" of the understanding demonstrated.
+4. Zero points total if there are several major mistakes or it looks like you're guessing.

 ---